How to spot a failing digital transformation project

 "There are many moving parts to any digital transformation project and they all need to be aligned," he adds.

-When and how to act
+When and how to act if things go wrong

 The best time to act is before things go wrong.
 That's not a deliberately obtuse point.